Skip to content

 Mallorca Cycling Guide

-The definitive epic mountain stage on Mallorca — four of the island's most celebrated climbs in a single day, deep into the heart of the Serra de Tramuntana.
-This is a route for riders who love altitude, hairpin bends and true alpine scenery.
+The definitive epic mountain stage on Mallorca — four of the island's most celebrated climbs in a single day, deep in the heart of the Serra de Tramuntana.

-This is the big one.
-Four climbs, 135 kilometres, 2 429 metres of elevation — and every one of those metres earned.
+Four climbs, 135 kilometres, 2,400 metres of elevation — and every one of those metres earned.
+A hard day in the saddle.

-Then Col de Sóller.
+Then Coll de Sóller.
 If you love switchbacks the way I do, this is your climb.
-A steady, consistent gradient with an extraordinary number of hairpins — one after another, winding up the mountain with almost no traffic since all the cars use the tunnel.
-We did not stop at the café on the summit that day, but it is highly recommended for those with more restraint than us.
+Coll de Sóller is 5.2 km long with a steady average gradient of 4.9% through 11 hairpins, one after another, winding up the mountain with almost no traffic — because all the cars use the tunnel.
+We did not stop at the café on the summit that day, but it is recommended and excellent if you want to refuel.

 We descended into Port de Sóller for lunch.
-Good choice of restaurants, good food — but a word of warning from experience: go easy.
-Some of us did not, and the combination of a generous lunch and Puig Major immediately afterwards was not ideal.
-You have been warned.
+Good choice of restaurants, good food — but a word of warning from experience: don't eat too much.
+Some of us did, and the combination of a generous lunch and Puig Major immediately afterwards was not ideal.

-Puig Major is 14 kilometres at 6% average — relentless, exposed, spectacular.
+Puig Major is 14 km long with an average gradient of 6% — relentless and exposed.
 The landscape transforms from lush valley to bare alpine rock as you gain height.
-At the top, the road disappears into a tunnel.
-We waited there for each other — watching the group come through one by one was one of those moments that makes a cycling trip memorable.
+Pros have done the climb under 35 minutes at training camp; for us it took considerably longer, and the views made the effort worth it.
+At the top the road disappears into the Monnàber tunnel, which marks the summit at 872 m.
+The actual mountain peak 600 metres higher is military land — a radar station (EVA-7) has stood there since 1950, and the road is closed to cyclists except for one day a year, during the Marcha Cicloturista 'La Bola' in April.
+We waited there for each other.
+Watching the group come through one by one was one of those moments that makes a cycling trip memorable.

-From the tunnel, it is largely downhill — past the turquoise Gorg Blau and Cúber reservoirs, down through Lluc, and the final drop via Col de Femenia with its extraordinary views back toward Pollença Bay.
+We rolled downhill from the tunnel — past the turquoise Gorg Blau and Cúber reservoirs, down through Lluc, and the final descent runs via Coll de Femenia with open views back toward Pollença Bay.
 A fitting end to the biggest day on the island.

 Kilometre by Kilometre